SergioMEV/slurm-for-dummies/README.md

 ```
 Now, we have to ensure all of the munge files have the correct permissions.
 This just entails giving the munge user ownership over all the munge files.
 You don't have to create the munge user manually since it should have been created by munge when we installed the packages above.
 In fact, we recommend saving yourself the trouble and not creating the user yourself.
 We had a lot of troubles stem from trying to create it ourselves.

-To set up the correct permissions, use the following commands:
+To Setup the correct permissions, use the following commands:
 ```
 $ sudo chown -R munge: /etc/munge/ /var/log/munge/ /var/lib/munge/ /run/munge/
 $ sudo chmod 0700 /etc/munge/ /var/log/munge/ /var/lib/munge/